 Not all eCommerce stores specialize in physical products.
-Some — perhaps yours? — sell digital goods, like audio files, books, PDFs, video tutorials, games, or even stock photography.
+Some — perhaps yours? — are about the business of selling digital products, like audio files, books, PDFs, video tutorials, games, or even stock photography.

 Stores with digital products might not look different from those with physical ones, but they aren’t exactly the same.
 In fact, they require careful handling, and attention paid to different aspects that may not even need considered otherwise.

 If you have or are starting a store with digital or downloadable products, following a few specific guidelines can ensure that your customers are happy with their purchases.
 It can also help you create a shopping experience that converts more shoppers into paid customers, and even draws more searchers to your store.

 Let’s take a look at some tips that can help you create a stronger digital store using WooCommerce.

 Be certain to pick the “Downloadable” product type

 If you’re not selling physical goods, you certainly don’t want to set up products that have shipping charges, tax classes, or other complex rules that don’t apply.
 Luckily, the tick of a single box can eliminate all those unnecessary settings.